-- ✓ It is the policy of the institution to always provide a copy of the latest catalog either in writing or electronically on the institution's website www.dialysisschoolofsd.com to all prospective students.
+- ✓ It is the policy of the institution to always provide a copy of the latest catalog either writing, email or electronically on the institution's website www.dialysisschoolofsd.com to all prospective students.
 The catalog is updated at least once a year or whenever changes to policies take place.
-Prior to signing an enrollment agreement, you must be given this catalog and a School Performance Fact Sheet, which you are encouraged to review prior to signing any agreement with the school.
+As a prospective student, you are encouraged to review this catalog prior to signing the enrollment agreement.
+You are also encouraged to review the School Performance Fact Sheet which must be provided to you prior to signing an enrollment agreement.
 These documents contain important policies and performance data for this institution.
-This institution is required to have you sign and date the information included in the School Performance Fact Sheet relating to completion rates, placement rates, license examination passage rates, and salaries or wages, prior to signing an enrollment agreement. - ✓ Dialysis School of San Diego is not approved to participate in any Federal Student Aid. - ✓ Dialysis School of San Diego is not approved to participate in the Title IV Federal Student Aid programs. - ✓ Dialysis School of San Diego participates in the Spouse Education & Career Opportunities (SECO) program's My Career Advancement Account (MyCAA) Scholarship. - ✓ Dialysis School of San Diego is not approved by the U.S. Immigration and Customs Enforcement (ICE) to participate in Student and Exchange Visitor Program (SEVP) and is not authorized to issue I-20 visa, therefore this institution cannot accept applications from students from abroad who are on an F-1 or M-1 visa.
+This institution is required to have you sign and date the information included in the School Performance Fact Sheet relating to completion rates, placement rates, license examination passage rates, and salaries or wages, prior to signing an enrollment agreement. - ✓ Dialysis School of San Diego is not approved to participate in any State Student Aid programs. - ✓ Dialysis School of San Diego is not approved to participate in Title IV Federal Student Aid programs. - ✓ Dialysis School of San Diego is approved to participate in the Spouse Education & Career Opportunities (SECO) program's My Career Advancement Account (MyCAA), financial assistance to eligible military spouses, a Federal Funded Student Aid. - ✓ Dialysis School of San Diego is not approved by the U.S. Immigration and Customs Enforcement (ICE) to participate in Student and Exchange Visitor Program (SEVP) and is not authorized to issue I-20 visa, therefore this institution cannot accept applications from students from abroad who are on an F-1 or M-1 visa.
 This institution does not offer any visa assistance and will not vouch for a student status. - ✓ Dialysis School of San Diego does not have any existing agreement with any employers to provide job to students and therefore does not guarantee employment.